Stand with Ukraine flag

 Parameter Default value Description

-1. Full path to node - ${Root\.Objects\.Device1\.TemperatureAndHumiditySensor\.Temperature}
+1. Full path to node - ${Root\\.Objects\\.Device1\\.TemperatureAndHumiditySensor\\.Temperature}

 2. Relative path from device object - ${TemperatureAndHumiditySensor\.Temperature}

-3. Some regular expression to search - ${Root\.Objects\.Device\d*\.TemperatureAndHumiditySensor\.Temperature}
+3. Some regular expressions to search for - ${Root\\.Objects\\.Device\\d*\\.TemperatureAndHumiditySensor\\.Temperature}

 4. Namespace identifier and node identifier - ${ns=2;i=5}